Codecademy/docs/content/go/concepts/memory/memory.md

 ## Ordering of Memory Operations

-However, the Go memory model also requires that certain memory operations be performed in a specific order to ensure that the program behaves correctly.
+The Go memory model also requires that certain memory operations be performed in a specific order to ensure that the program behaves correctly.
 For example, a write operation must occur before a read operation which depends on the written value.